The Aspiring Solopreneur

 Matt Theriault:

 They'd fax in their listings.
 You know, we used to use fax machines.
-That's so Sean is back a little bit.
+That's so back a little bit.
 But it was just great.
 I just processed paperwork and made these big fat commissions.

 Matt Theriault: